Skip to Main Content

 If you want to drive electric because of environmental benefits, an older vehicle isn’t an issue.
 But if tech is top of mind, consider how the car’s age might impact your experience.

 One of the biggest savings with an EV is avoiding trips to the gas station.
 But charging your vehicle still comes at a financial and time cost.
 For some, charging at home isn’t an option.
-U.S. public chargers now number over 130,000, but they still aren’t ubiquitous.
+The number of U.S. public chargers increased under the Biden-Harris Administration to reach about 192,000 publicly available chargers, but they still aren’t ubiquitous.
 And they cost more than charging at home.

 How to check a used EV’s battery health